seanbreckenridge/currently_listening/README.md

-A personal Websocket based currently playing web-server.
+A personal Websocket based currently playing web server.
 Generally, this follows something like:

 ```
 /**************************************************************************************/